 Why I Love an Air Fryer Baked Potato

-Now that my kids are older and do most of the cooking around here, the air fryer is their favorite cooking appliance.
-I totally get it.
-An air fryer requires no preheating and you simply set it and walk away until it is done.
-And for my younger kids, it isn’t as intimidating as using the gas range or hot oven.
+Now that my kids are older and do most of the cooking around here, the air fryer is their favorite cooking appliance so it has also become my favorite!
+An air fryer requires little to no cooking skills to operate and the food always turns out great.
+And simply, an air fryer isn’t as intimidating as using a gas range or hot oven.

 I’ve been working on creating healthy air fryer recipes using real food so my kids don’t always rely on tossing a corn dog or other frozen food.
 They really love a baked potato topped with cheese and broccoli as an easy dinner, so it was time I created the perfect, crispy air fryer baked potato for them.